Chalamel/freertos_cli_xilinx/README.md

-# FreeRTOS + CLI providing address-space access to Xilinx devices
+# FreeRTOS + CLI for remote access to device address-space
-This repository contains a simple implementation of the FreeRTOS command line interface (CLI) for use with Xilinx devices, defining commands that provide access to the AXI address space of such a device via any terminal.
+This repository contains an implementation of the FreeRTOS command line interface (CLI) as well as a user-implementable interface that together provide remote address-space access to any device on the condition that the device allows access to said space, and that a dedicated host-device communication interface, such as a UART or socket, is implemented and available.

-# Commands
+## Commands
   - **wr** <*addr*> <*val*>
     - Writes the value <*val*> to the address <*addr*>
   - **rd** <*addr*>